kensanata/mastodon-archive/README.md

 favourites are not part of your archive.
 You can download it using a separate command, however.

-Assuming you already made a archive of your toots:
+Assuming you already made an archive of your toots:

 ```
 $ mastodon-archive media kensanata@dice.camp